 Phrase right off the bat is 1888, also hot from the bat (1888), probably a baseball metaphor, but cricket is possible as a source; there is an early citation from Australia (in an article about slang): "Well, it is a vice you'd better get rid of then.
 Refined conversation is a mark of culture.
 Let me hear that kid use slang again, and I'll give it to him right off the bat.
 I'll wipe up the floor with him.
 I'll ---" ["The Australian Journal," November 1888].

 - bat (n.2)

-- flying mammal (order Chiroptera), 1570s, a dialectal alteration of Middle English bakke (early 14c.), which is probably related to Old Swedish natbakka, Old Danish nathbakkæ "night bat," and Old Norse leðrblaka "leather flapper," so original sense is likely "flapper."
+- flying mammal (order Chiroptera), 1570s, a dialectal alteration of Middle English bakke (early 14c.), which is probably related to Old Swedish natbakka, Old Danish nathbakkæ "night bat," and Old Norse leðrblaka "leather flapper" (for connections outside Germanic, see flagellum).
+If so, the original sense of the animal name likely was "flapper."
 The shift from -k- to -t- may have come through confusion of bakke with Latin blatta "moth, nocturnal insect."